 Type a descriptive name for the connection.

-Optional Define a tag-based filter for the services you want to capture service metrics from the Azure Monitor metrics API.
+Optional If there are services for which you want to capture service metrics from the Azure Monitor metrics API, you need to define a tag-based filter for those specific services.
 The filter applies to

 Optional Turn off automatic tag import.
 If turned on, resource tags are imported (resource group tags aren't imported).

 Select Connect to add the connection information to the list of Azure connections.
 You can edit connection information at any time.

 After you have configured Dynatrace to connect to your Azure environment, Dynatrace immediately starts investigating the subscriptions and deployed services accessible for the service principal and starts monitoring them.

 The integration accesses the following Azure API endpoints:

 Estimate Azure consumption for metric queries from Azure Monitor

 The table below shows the number of metrics captured for your Azure Services supported through the integration of Dynatrace with Azure Monitor.

 |Load balancer1||Load balancer